 Originally, Samhain was one of 4 Gaelic seasonal festivals, with this specific one marking the ending of the harvest season and the beginning of the year's “darker half”.

-Today, Samhain, which typically occurs on both October 31 and November 1, is usually a joyous celebration with bonfires and traditional Gaelic food and games.
+Today, Samhain, which typically occurs on both October 31 and November 1, is usually a joyous celebration with traditional Gaelic food and games.

 PC: Korea Tourism Organizaton